 Enhance the judicial cooperation in criminal matters by acceding to and implementing the relevant conventions, especially those of the CoE.

-Trade and Trade-Related Matters and Sustainable Development
+Trade and Trade-Related Matters

 The Deep and Comprehensive Free Trade Area makes up an extensive part of the Association Agreement.
 It is therefore expected that implementation of this part, contained in Title IV TRADE AND TRADE-RELATED MATTERS, will be granted a level of priority commensurate with its importance in the overall context of the Association Agreement and in the frame of EU-Georgia relations.